Order Fulfillment Costs: Fulfillment Services Pricing Explained

 The cost of third-party fulfillment may seem high, especially for startups or small-scale sellers that have never had to worry about things like account management fees.
 When considering hiring a third-party fulfillment company to assist your business, keep these details in mind:

-- You have to pay someone to do this: The fees you pay a fulfillment partner represent the cost of facility, staff, incidentals, and other overhead expenses that you’d inevitably incur running an in-house operation.
+- Labor Cost Management: The fees you pay a fulfillment partner represent the cost of facility, staff, incidentals, and other overhead expenses that you’d inevitably incur running an in-house operation.
 Even if your fulfillment staff is a one-person team (i.e., you), your hourly time is valuable and should be considered in the outlay you’re comparing.

-- Your time may be better spent elsewhere: When your daily priority is processing, packing, and shipping orders, important tasks that actually help to grow your business often take a back seat.
+- Focus on Business Growth: When your daily priority is processing, packing, and shipping orders, important tasks that actually help to grow your business often take a back seat.
 Outsourcing your fulfillment duties frees up precious time you can redirect to more profitable areas.

-- Fulfillment services scale effortlessly: Third-party providers allocate resources as needed, so you never pay for staff and space you’re not using.
+- Scalability of Services: Third-party providers allocate resources as needed, so you never pay for staff and space you’re not using.
+This is especially helpful during busy holiday seasons and other sales spikes.

 Bottom Line